mikelovesolivia/react-personal-portfolio-template/README.md

   ```

   and you will find it in your `gh-pages` branch.
-- If you haven't made a GitHub Page for your repo, go to `Settings/Pages/` and change the `branch` under `Build and deployment` from `main` (or other branches) to `gh-pages`.
+- If you haven't made a GitHub Page for your repo, please go to `Settings/Pages` and change the `branch` under `Build and deployment` from `main` (or other branches) to `gh-pages`.
+(Follow this [tutorial](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site) for more details.)
 You will see the change in few minutes.

 ## Technologies used